 Filling in areas without trees along streets where there are no houses

-In the fall of 2016, the Village will plant new parkway trees in certain areas where sufficient space is available for a new tree.
-Property owners who are eligible to receive a new parkway tree will receive a letter asking them to submit their top three choices of trees from options listed in the 2016 Tree Planting Option Guide to the Village of Lisle Forestry Department.
+In the spring of 2017, the Village will plant new parkway trees in certain areas where sufficient space is available for a new tree.
+Property owners who are eligible to receive a new parkway tree will receive a letter asking them to submit their top three choices of trees from options listed in the 2017 Parkway Tree Options Guide to the Village of Lisle Forestry Department.
 Not all removed trees will be replaced if there is not enough space for a new tree or other negative factors exist.
 The Village will do its best to honor your top choice, but tree quantities are limited.
-If you received a letter, please submit your tree choices by August 19, 2016.
+If you received a letter, please submit your tree choices by March 3, 2017.

 Things to Remember about Tree Care